Lairizzle/rizzforge/content/posts/bootsplash/index.md

 WantedBy=multi-user.target
 ```

-This worked for me but of course to do something similar your would have to ensure with whatever tty you are launching greetd on.
-(If you are using greetd that is.).
+This worked for me but of course to do something similar you would have to ensure to change the settings to work with whatever tty you are launching greetd on, If you are using greetd that is.
 This is not a tutorial though, just sharing something that I thought was cool.

 See the gif below: